List of reasons why applicants overreach and are disappointed in April with their college admission outcomes:

 The new shortened exam will last for three and a half hours instead of four starting April 16, 2018.
 There is no change in the content of the GMAT itself.

 Why the change?
 It seems that the change is in response to the growing competition from the GRE, as more business schools are accepting the GRE.
 There is a market share battle between the GRE and the GMAT, just like there is a battle between the SAT and the ACT.
+Admissions trends are showing that business schools are looking for applicants with more than just a business background, and that means that the GRE has become popular for admissions to business school.

 The GMAT’s time savings targets the two two long sections of the exam: Quantitative and Verbal Reasoning.
 It reduces the number of un-scored, research questions in those sections.
 Several tutorial and instruction screens have also been simplified.
 There are no changes to the Analytical Writing or Integrated Reasoning sections.